ArturoSbr/aws-ccp-cheat-sheet/main.md

 ECR is where we store our Docker images so that we can launch them on ECS or Fargate.

 ### Lambda
 Lambda is a fully serverless solution to run functions on-demand.
 In contrast to EC2, we do not need to have an instance running continuously to execute a function every time we need it.
-Instead, Lambda functions are hosted by AWS (we do not need to worry about the infrastructure) and they are not running continuously; they are event-driven (i.e., they only activate when an AWS trigger is detonated.).
+Instead, Lambda functions are hosted by AWS (we do not need to worry about the infrastructure) and they are not running continuously; they are event-driven (i.e., they only activate when an AWS trigger is detonated).
 Scaling is fully automated (no need to define a load balancer or auto scaling group).
 We are billed for each call we make and the time it takes to run the function.

 ### API Gateway
-API Gateway is a managed service to expose the API of a Lambda function so that the end user can invoke the function.
+API Gateway is a managed service to build serverless APIs.
+We can use API Gateway to expose the API of a Lambda function so that the end user can invoke it.
 It allows us to create, publish and maintain APIs in the cloud.

 ### Batch
 Batch is a managed service to run batch jobs packaged in Docker containers.
-Batch provisions optimized EC2 instances to run our batch jobs.
+Batch automatically provisions optimized EC2 instances to run our batch jobs.
 The service runs on ECS and it auto-scales automatically.
+It is similar to a Lambda function, but it is made to receive a batch of requests and the "function" is defined in a Docker image, not just code in a Lambda.

+### Lambda VS Batch
+Lambda functions have a time limit (15 minutes), it only supports certain languages (Batch supports any language because the job is containerized), it has limited disk space.

+Batch is not serverless because it relies on EC2 instances (managed by AWS).

 ### Lightsail
 Lightsail is a beginner-friendly alternative to EC2 instances.
 The services provides us with virtual servers, storage, databases and networking to deploy simple web-applications (because it does not auto-scale).